peterlee137/sand-simulation/README.md

-# sand-simulator
+# sand-simulaton
-2d sand simulator written in python (not realistic)
+2d sand simulaton written in python (not realistic)